MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 * The main browser process failed.
 See [Handle main browser process crashes](#handle-main-browser-process-crashes), above.

-The event args for this event provide the _exit kind_ and the _process ID_ so your application can determine when and how to handle the event.
+This event is intended for operations involving the WebView2 Runtime resources.
+Your application can use the _exit kind_ and the _process ID_ from the event args to determine when and how to handle the event.
 For example, you might want coordinate with your `ProcessFailed` event handlers to prevent race conditions that could arise from attempting recovery while also trying to remove the user data folder.

 ##### [.NET/C#](#tab/dotnetcsharp)